bistpramod/Templates/README.md

 This Project contains the template for backend server for the website in both plain js and ts

-initiated for the next work
+initiated for the next work and placeholder for basic js file